 Solar farms using data from UAS have revolutionized how they site their farms.
 Industry leader Sunpower’s fleet captures geographic information to create 3D models and maps.
 They integrate these into the company’s software for site planning and energy harvest estimates.
 Then, they crunch the data to determine which plant layout will generate the most megawatts, by factoring in the angles of the terrain and optimizing the positioning of panels.

 Many of the nation’s 6,000-plus utility-scale solar facilities use UAS for inspecting solar arrays.
-Drones can detect specific panels that have gone offline or are underperforming by just flying over with a thermal sensor.
+Drone inspections can detect specific panels that have gone offline or are underperforming by just flying over with a thermal sensor.

 There are also more than 270,000 wind turbines operating globally, making for an estimated 800,000-plus turbine blades worldwide that are battered by the elements and need regular inspections for wear.
 Drones provide close-up images of this equipment to field workers who remain safely on the ground.

 UAVs were a critically important tool during a 2017 scare at the 50+-year-old Oroville Dam.
 Aerial views helped California Department of Water Resources officials see what was going on in real time and guide responses, including evacuation orders and repairs.

 Indeed, many of the nation’s 90,000+ state, federal, and privately-owned dams are reaching the end of their useful lives.
 Along with dams, aqueducts, hydroelectric equipment, fish ladders, reservoirs, culverts, canal locks, and treatment plants also need frequent inspection.

 Infrared sensors on drones are in use for leak detection, and ground-penetrating radar for this purpose is early stage but promising.
 Water system managers also use UAS for vegetation management, equipment maintenance, security, environmental monitoring and documentation during dam replacements, and construction management.